danielberkompas/mithril/docs/conventions.md

 was originally spearheaded by the Phoenix core team in Phoenix 1.3, and Mithril aims to explain and demonstrate how to actually do it.

-Mithril decouples your logic application from your client (protocol) applications.
 This decoupling allows Mithril servers to have both:

 - A flexible client architecture